 The role of managers in communicating reward

 Managers have a crucial role to play, both in the development and communication of rewards within your organisation.
 It is important for managers to understand their role and have access to the appropriate resources to deliver messages confidently.
-The role of managers in communicating reward guide can help your managers to deliver your communications approach for reward.

 Communicating the value of the NHS Pension Scheme